LoginRadius/login-page-demos/README.md

 LoginRadius empowers businesses to deliver a delightful customer experience and win customer trust.
 Using the LoginRadius Identity Platform, you can offer a streamlined registration and login processes while protecting customer accounts and complying with data privacy regulations.

 This document contains information and examples regarding the LoginRadius SDK implementation with LoginRadius IDX.

-# Demo

-A demo web application using the different tech stack and LoginRadius IDX framework.
-The following features are included:

-* Login with IDX
-* Registration with IDX
-* Email Verification
-* Forgot Password
-* Reset Password
-* Change Password
-* Update Account

 ## Configuration